Ojasvee10/Lost-And-Found_API/README.md

 # Lost and Found API

-This project is a Spring Boot REST API for managing lost and found items in a college.
+This project is a RESTful API developed with Spring Boot that helps manage lost and found items within a college campus.

 ## Features
-- Add lost item
+-Report a lost item
-- Retrieve all lost items
+-View all reported lost items
-- REST API built using Spring Boot
+-RESTful API built with Spring Boot
-- Data stored using Spring Data JPA
+-Data management using Spring Data JPA
-- H2 in-memory database
+-Uses an H2 in-memory database for storage

 ## Technologies
 - Java